The CP core

 The CP core bridges the IB academic courses and the career-related study and provides students with a combination of academic and practical skills.

 Four interrelated components form the core.

+The reflective project is an in-depth body of work produced over an extended period of time and submitted towards the end of the CP.
 Through a reflective project students identify, analyse, critically discuss and evaluate an ethical issue arising from their career-related studies.

 Find out how to become an IB World School, in order to implement the CP.